Fashion Designers Need To Know CAD To Stay Competitive

 Different companies use different CAD software to achieve the same end goal.
-However, each CAD software has it’s own unique features.
+However, each CAD software has its own unique features.
 Companies choose which one to use depending on their size and budget restraints.
 I find that if you know one software it is fairly easy to figure out how to use the other similar ones.

 We couldn’t cover every possible angle of technology in the fashion industry in just one post!
-This article is part of an 6 part Fashion Tech Business Series.
+This article is part of a 6 part Fashion Tech Business Series.
 If you want to learn how technology is being used to shape the fashion industry and how you can be a part of it you can check out the entire series at the bottom of this page.

 Top Computer Software Used By Fashion Designers

 Below is a list of the most popular computer software being used by fashion designers today.

 - Adobe PhotoShop

 Most people start out learning Adobe Photoshop and/ or Illustrator.
 It is probably the most widely used software in the industry because it is inexpensive and has many features.
 Adobe has gone to cloud-based pricing that starts as low as $19 per month per program.
 See discount below.
 This also makes Adobe an obvious choice for freelancers to have access to programs at home.

 Adobe PhotoShop was not a CAD program.
 It was designed to edit photos.
 However, the program is great for textile print design, and simple woven CAD needs.
 Many designers also use the software to create portfolios, line sheets, and presentations.

 Adobe Illustrator is the vector-based sister program that is widely used for sketching and technical design which is covered in the next section.
 Most designers create their sketches in Adobe Illustrator and then import the sketches into Adobe PhotoShop or other software to be used for line sheets, presentations or other uses.